Nursing Grand Rounds: NRP in Action – 2013 Update Through Simulation

 NRP courses are held at the University of Washington Medical Center Institute for Simulation and Interprofessional Studies (ISIS)

 Courses are held at the Institute for Simulation and Interprofessional Studies (ISIS) at the University of Washington Medical Center Surgery Pavilion.
 Parking is available for a fee directly across the street from the main entrance to the University of Washington Medical Center in the Triangle Parking Garage.
-Courses may be arranged at an alternate site for an additional fee.

 Institute for Simulation and Interprofessional Studies (ISIS)